ArinaC04/AI-Lab/README.md

 ## Usage

-You can find a detailed setup instructions in the user_guide.md file in folder Project Documents
+You can find detailed setup instructions in the user_guide.md file in folder Project Documents